InRule/DMNModeler/doc/DMNModels.md

 Once the user selects a DMN Model from the list in the left navigation pane, the canvas shows the selected model, ready to be modified.
 Possible modifications of the model are:
 * Add a shape from the palette by drag and drop onto the canvas.
 * Modify the position of a shape, with a mouse-drag from the middle area of the shape, and mouse-drop it to the desired location.
-* Resize a shape by selecting the shape with a mouse click and use one of the 8 rezise handles highlighted with light blue dots arund the shape; the middle-top and middle-bottom resize handles modify the shape's height; the middle-left and middle-right resize handles modify the shape's width; the 4 resize handles in the corners resize both the shape's height and width at the same time.
+* Resize a shape by selecting the shape with a mouse click and then dragging one of the 8 resize handles highlighted with light blue dots around the shape.
+The middle-top and middle-bottom resize handles modify the shape's height; the middle-left and middle-right resize handles modify the shape's width; the 4 resize handles in the corners resize both the shape's height and width at the same time.

   ![InRule DMN shape resize handles](../images/InRuleDMN_DecisionShapeSelected.PNG)